 Seriously, the best question ever and one people rarely ask!

 That’s not what yoga is about.
-Yoga is about engaging your mind with your body so you can focus your thoughts and help you begin to declutter both the body and the mind.
+Yoga is about engaging your mind with your body so you can focus your thoughts and help you begin to declutter both the body and the mind to reconnect with Yourself.

 Decluttering your body looks like getting out the kinks and tension so you can relax more deeply.
 Ever tried to lie in bed and fall asleep with a ton of tension everywhere?
 Tough, isn’t it?
 You just can’t relax!
 But when you start with yoga, it releases that physical tension so you can finally relax and let go.